cthiebaud/truth/HOWTO.md

 The aim of the game is to unconceal all the true values ​​by clicking only on the cells containing a colored brick.

-Making errors poses no harm, yet striving for accuracy amplifies the overall satisfaction of the game, especially regarding the textual and auditory rewards upon completion.
+Making mistakes doesn't hurt, but striving for accuracy enhances the overall enjoyment of the game, particularly with the textual and auditory rewards when finished.